Cooling for newborn babies with HIE brain injury

 Autism and learning difficulties after HIE and cooling

-Therapeutic cooling appears in many cases to have reduced the severity and impact of the physical disability but for many the retained ability to walk and talk is far from the end of the story.
-Increasingly, our legal team and our medical experts are being called upon to help children with difficulties such as autism and learning disability.
-Whilst these children may be less physically disabled, their injuries still have a life-long impact on the child and their family, their ability to live independently, learn and engage in the workplace and community.
+Whilst cooling undoubtedly has a life-changing impact in reducing physical disability after HIE birth injury, it is important that parents of children who have been cooled successfully remain aware that retained ability to walk and talk does not guarantee that their child will avoid other subtle forms of disability.
+Increasingly, our specialist birth injury lawyers and our medical experts are being called upon to help school-aged children with difficulties, such as autism and learning disability, which may arise from a former birth injury which appeared to have been treated successfully with cooling.
+Whilst these children may be less physically disabled, their injuries still have a lifelong impact on the child’s ability to learn at school, live independently and engage in the workplace and community.

 They have a great deal of knowledge and expertise, and client care seems to be their top priority.